imwaymaran/virtual-study-buddy-app/README.md

 - Zakiyyah Jones
 - Julissa Morales

-**Bloomberg Mentors:**
+**Bloomberg Mentors**
 - Karishma Borole
 - Yogesh Bhatti

+---

-# License
+## License

 This project was developed solely for educational and demonstration purposes during a hackathon.
-We do not claim ownership of the data used; it was generated via Mockaroo(https://mockaroo.com) and used strictly to simulate a study buddy matching system.
+We do not claim ownership of the data used; it was generated via [Mockaroo](https://mockaroo.com) and used strictly to simulate a study buddy matching system.
 No real user information is stored, collected, or shared.